On the structure of spectral and tiling subsets of cyclic groups: Vanishing sums of roots of unity

-We observe that $\Php$ is the mask polynomial of the subgroup of $\ZZ_N$ of order $p$; in general, for $d\mid N$, the cosets of the subgroup of order $d$, $\frac{N}{d}\ZZ_N$, will be called $d$-cycles.
+is the mask polynomial of the subgroup of $\ZZ_N$ of order $p$; in general, for $d\mid N$, the cosets of the subgroup of order $d$, $\frac{N}{d}\ZZ_N$, will be called $d$-cycles.
 So, Theorem \ref{vansumspos} asserts that a vanishing sum of roots of unity of order $N=p^mq^n$ can be expressed as a \emph{disjoint} union (i.e. as multisets, counting multiplicities) of $p$- and $q$-cycles.
-This is very important when we consider the difference set $A-A$ of a spectral set $A\ssq\ZZ_N$ with $A(\ze_N)$, as it yields $\frac{N}{p}\ZZ_N$, $\frac{N}{q}\ZZ_N\ssq A-A$, giving roots for the mask polynomial of the spectrum $B$, due to Theorem \ref{mainref}\ref{i}.
+This is very important when we consider the difference set $A-A$ of a spectral set $A\ssq\ZZ_N$ with $A(\ze_N)=0$, as it yields both $\frac{N}{p}\ZZ_N$, $\frac{N}{q}\ZZ_N\ssq A-A$, under certain mild conditions, which in turn gives roots for the mask polynomial of the spectrum $B$, due to Theorem \ref{mainref}\ref{i}.

+The condition $A(\ze_N)=0$ is satisfied when a spectrum $B$ is \emph{primitive}; we will subsequently focus on spectral pairs $(A,B)$ of primitive sets, otherwise, we may consider $A$ and $B$ (after an appropriate translation) as subsets of a proper subgroup.

+\begin{defn} Let $G$ be a finite Abelian group and $T$ a subset.
+We call $T$ primitive, if it is not contained in a coset of a proper subgroup of $G$. \end{defn}